 The last place that I can recall coming across is B-52 Lake in Hanoi.
 It's a lake where an American B-52 was shot down, crashing into the lake.
 The crushed plane is still visible sticking up out of the water-- google it!

-Hope that helps a bit. almost 9 years ago
+Hope that helps a bit. about 8 years ago